Privacy Policy

 We disclose Personal Information in the following ways, or as otherwise disclosed to you at the time of collection.

-Marketing.
-We do not disclose Personal Information to non-affiliated companies for their direct marketing without your consent.
+• Marketing.
+We do not disclose Personal Information to non-affiliated companies for their direct marketing purposes without your consent.

-Analytics Partners such as Google Analytics, which may also collect data about your use of other websites and apps.
-You can learn more about Google’s practices by visiting https://www.google.com/policies/privacy/partners/.
+• Analytics Partners.
+We may disclose Personal Information to analytics partners (such as Google Analytics), which may also collect data about your use of other websites and applications.
+You can learn more about Google’s practices by visiting: https://www.google.com/policies/privacy/partners/.

-Advertising Partners who use cookies, pixel tags, and similar technologies to show you ads tailored to your interests.
-Some partners are members of industry opt-out programs (see the section “Your Rights and Choices”).
+• Advertising Partners.
+We may disclose Personal Information to advertising partners who use cookies, pixel tags, and similar technologies to show you ads tailored to your interests.
+Some partners participate in industry opt-out programs (see the section “Your Rights and Choices”).

 If you are located in the EEA or UK, you have the following rights regarding your personal data: